-Doctor's Notes on Emphysema: Life Expectancy and Treatment
+Doctor's Notes on Emphysema

 Emphysema is a type of chronic obstructive pulmonary disease (COPD) in which the alveoli (small sacs) in the lung that allow for oxygen exchange between the air and the bloodstream are destroyed.
 The most common cause of emphysema in the US and in many other countries is cigarette smoking.
-Exposure to secondhand smoke, air pollution, and toxic fumes or dust in the environment are is also a risk factor for developing emphysema.
+Exposure to secondhand smoke, air pollution, and toxic fumes or dust in the environment are also risk factors for developing emphysema.
 Less commonly, genetic conditions such as alpha-1-antitrypsin deficiency can cause the condition.

 COPD (Chronic Obstructive Pulmonary Disease) QuizQuestion

 COPD (chronic obstructive pulmonary disease) is the same as adult-onset asthma.See Answer

 AsthmaAsthma is a disease that affects the breathing passages of the lungs (bronchioles).
 Asthma may be caused by genes and environmental factors.
 Asthma causes wheezing, shortness of breath, and other symptoms.
 Treatment includes avoidance of triggers and medications to control and prevent symptoms.